Nomis1123/huffmanCompressor-file-compressor/README.md

 # Huffman Compressor - A File Compression Tool

-This project is a from-scratch implementation of the classic Huffman coding algorithm for lossless data compression, written entirely in Python.
+This project is a from-scratch implementation of the Huffman algorithm for lossless data compression, written entirely in Python.
 It is designed to demonstrate a deep understanding of core computer science concepts, including data structures (binary trees, priority queues), algorithmic design, bit-level data manipulation, file I/O, and robust, property-based testing.

 ## Features